 Look for current hotel deals in Iceland

-To Tour or Not to Tour while Visiting Iceland?
+To Tour or Not to Tour while Visiting Iceland in August with Kids?

 With kids ages 7 and 8 already weary from a month of travel, I decided against booking any tours that would require us to be somewhere at a certain time.
 My kids were too young for most of the unique adventure tours that Iceland has to offer anyways.
-With only two full days to explore the country, we didn’t have much time for tours that would take a few hours or more.
+With only 3 days in Iceland, we didn’t have much time for tours that would take a few hours or more.
 (Also, to be honest, there really wasn’t much cash left in our budget for tours after a week in Switzerland.)
 Ultimately, we rented a car with the goal of driving to Vik and back, but upon arrival in Iceland we were graced with a forecast of beautiful clear skies and 60 degree weather and decided to drive all the way out to Jökulsárlón Glacier Lagoon.

 What Type of Families Should Consider a 3-4 Night Icelandair Stopover?

 If you have teens, you’ll surely want to get out and do some of the popular tours like walking on a glacier and need more time.
-However, with elementary school age kids, a few days is the perfect amount of time to explore one region of Iceland and get a feel for the country.
+However, with elementary school age kids, 3 days in Iceland with kids is perfect amount of time to explore one region and get a feel for the country.
 You’ll likely be hooked and want to return when everyone in the family is old enough to adventure.
 Flights from Reykjavik to the US are plentiful, and as I found, often come at a better deal than a direct flight home from Europe.
 Take advantage of these prices to explore this beautiful country.

 But, I’ve heard that food is so expensive!